uhi22/pyPLC/doc/installation_on_raspberry.md

 # Installation on Raspberry Pi

+Pitfall: Pcap-ct does not work with Python 3.4.
+After update to Python 3.8, it works.

 To try out, we use an old raspberry pi (first generation).

 Install an image on a fresh 16GB SD card, using the Raspberry Pi Imager from https://www.raspberrypi.com/software/.